ChapelR/tweego-setup/readme.md

 ### Installing

 You'll need [NodeJS](docs/installing-node.md) and [Tweego](docs/installing-tweego.md) installed.
 Click the links to find my step-by-step instructions (with pictures) on how to do this on Windows systems.
 You will need to combine my instructions with a bit of Googling to get these working on other OSes.
-You may also wish to globally install [Gulp](docs/installing-gulp.md), but this is optional.
+You may also wish to globally install [Gulp](docs/installing-gulp.md) (v4.0.0 or later), but this is optional.

 After getting all that squared away, clone or download this repo.
 Open a command prompt and navigate to the repo's root directory (where the `package.json` file is) and run the command `npm install`.
 This may take a couple of minutes, just let it go.
 After that, everything should be ready to go.